Candidate Key in DBMS

 What is Super Key?

-In database management systems, a super key is a set of one or more attributes (columns) that uniquely identify a tuple (row) in a table.
+A super key in DBMS is a collection of one or more attributes, or columns, that can uniquely identify a row, or tuple, within a table.
 In other words, a super key is a set of attributes that can be used to uniquely identify a specific row within a table.
 A candidate key is a minimal super key, meaning it is a super key with the least number of attributes.
 A primary key is a candidate key that is selected to be the main identifier for the table.

 Candidate Key vs Super Key